Poland’s government-controlled top court says European human rights convention clashes with Polish Constitution

 Poland’s Constitutional Tribunal, a formally independent but de facto government-controlled body, ruled on November 24 that an article of the European Convention on Human Rights is not compatible with the Polish Constitution.

-The tribunal's ruling means that it has now declared that Polish legal judgements can take precedence over both the European Court of Justice (CJEU) and the European Court of Human Rights (ECHR), meaning that the government can ignore any rulings from those courts it dislikes, and it restricts the possibility for Poles or foreign claimants to seek redress outside the Polish legal system, now controlled by the government.
+The tribunal's ruling means that it has now declared that Polish legal judgements can take precedence over both the European Court of Justice (CJEU) and the European Court of Human Rights (ECHR), meaning that the government can ignore rulings from those courts it dislikes, and it restricts the possibility for Poles or foreign claimants to seek redress outside the Polish legal system, now controlled by the government.
 This consolidates state control of the judiciary, a prime objective of the country's radical rightwing government, and raises the stakes once again in its conflict with the European Commission over the rule of law.

 The ruling “provides the Polish government with legal cover to ignore another international court – this time, the ECHR, thus escalating Polish rule of law crisis further,” tweeted Jakub Jaraczewski, a legal expert.